ahelii16/SmartEmailTracker/README.md

-# ⚡️SmartEmailTracker
+# ⚡️AI for Decision Making: SmartEmailTracker

-## AI for Decision Making: An email management tool for task-based classification of incoming email stream
+## An email management tool for task-based classification of incoming email stream

-The current project has lots of content in emails post which the ops user has to perform some manual operation like keeping track of processed transactions, failed and pending transactions, status update requests etc. Using artificial intelligence and machine learning decision making matrix we could automate the processes.
+The current project has lots of content in emails post which the ops user has to perform some manual operation for keeping track of them.
+Using artificial intelligence and machine learning decision making matrix we could automate the processes.
 The system aims do the following:

 - Reading the email content with certain subject line and body: The emails can be directly typed into the UI or uploaded as a PDF, TXT, handwritten or typed image file.
 They are then treated as an email, the content is extracted out of it and the system is trained to build its decision making capability.